 In an open letter dated November 5, 2020 to the AMA, the president of the American Association of Nurse Practitioners asked the AMA to stop its "disingenuous attacks" on the NP profession and stated: "During a global pandemic, while NPs and physicians are working diligently each day to care for millions of American patients sickened, hospitalized and in the worst cases dying from COVID-19, your association has chosen to focus its energies on an offensive campaign designed to alarm and misinform the public and policymakers.
-This strategy is out of touch with the facts and the real challenges faced by our nation's health care system." lxvi
+This strategy is out of touch with the facts and the real challenges faced by our nation's health care system."
+It is not of touch with the facts and the real challenges faced by our nation's health care system.